mohhitSaini/messagingService/README.md

 ----------------------------------------------------------------------------------------------------------------

 # messagingServiceApp
+# Features :
+                 User registration and authentication.
+                 Sending and receiving text messages between users.
+                 Group chat functionality.
+                 Real-time message updates.

-All the information for setting up the app is provided in the read me files of backend and frontend seperately.
+**All the information for setting up the app is provided in the read me files of backend and frontend seperately.**

 # IMAGES AND DESIGN MAP ARE PROVIDED IN chatapp FOLDER.